Having worked there for nearly 18 years, Ryan Mitchell’s jobs history reads like a guide to the inner workings of Bournemouth Airport.

 The first step was to conduct a pay analysis by looking at other RCA airports, such as Exeter and Norwich, to make the case for Bournemouth staff to be brought into line.

-The second crucial step was to make sure the branch stuck together.
+The second crucial step was to make sure branch members stuck together.

-Subsequently, the ATCs at the branch refused an offer because there was nothing yet on the table for the assistants.
+Subsequently, the ATCs at the branch refused an offer because nothing was on the table for the assistants.

 “It created a solidarity that I’d never seen here before.
 It made the assistants feel part of a bigger team,” Ryan says proudly.